How SpriteCell Came To Be

 Frequently Asked Questions

-A: I don’t really define absolute favorites.
-If you want to know what kinds of things I like though, I play Nintendo and Sony systems and sometimes PC.
+A: I play Nintendo and Sony systems and sometimes PC.
 I play lots of JRPG, visual novel, puzzle, and strategy games.
 I like a lot of Nintendo, Atlus and Square Enix’s work.
 I enjoy handheld systems quite a bit.
 Some of my favorite series include Shin Megami Tensei/Persona, Final Fantasy, Zero Escape, Danganronpa, Bravely Default, and The Legend of Zelda.
 I mostly play games developed in Japan.
+I am an avid player of Guild Wars 2, having one of the highest amounts of achievement points.
+Other than Guild Wars 2 the games I have put the most time into are Guild Wars and Diablo II, and I remain a big fan of both.

-A: Charts are OpenOffice or LibreOffice screenshots, sometimes stitched together.
+A: I use LibreOffice for spreadsheets.
 Graphs are made with Google Sheets.
-Infographics are made with Visme.co.
+Pictures and infographics are made with Visme.co or Paint.NET.

 Q: What kinds of topics are you going to be covering in the future?